lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 Finally, we saw how our tests was focused on inputs and outputs (in this case, the input is the user interation via the buttons, and the output is the emitted `submit` event).

 We touch on events again later on, in the `v-model` chapter - stay tuned.

+You can find the completed source code in the [GitHub repository under examples/events](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code): https://github.com/lmiller1990/design-patterns-for-vuejs-source-code.

 \pagebreak